cocos/cocos-docs/en/physics/character-controller/index.md

 ## Details

 Normally a character is not a fully simulated physics object when we try to simulate a character, which means it will not exhibit full physics characteristics.
 This means that when the collision occurs, the force situation of the character controller is different from a dynamic rigid body.
-Simulate the force, or the velocity in the collision callback to implement the fore effect.
+Changing the position, or simulating velocity in the collision callback to implement the fore effect.

 To simulate the full physics effect, please use [Dynamic Rigibody](../physics-rigidbody.md).
 Note that if you attach a rigid body component to the node containing a character controller, this may cause unexpected errors which normally we do not recommend.